 7. Win Financial Freedom – Freedom

 You can work on any of the milestones at once.
-Drawing from my flight background, I’ve prioritized them as a logically ordered checklist to first put out any fires and stabilize the situation.
+Drawing from my flight background, I’ve prioritized them to first put out any fires and stabilize the situation.

-But why can’t we have the one step we talked about?
+But why can’t we have only the one step we talked about?
 This one sounds glorious: